wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 1 \\(\le j_1 < j_2 < \ldots < j_m \le n such that t_1 \in s_{j_1}, t_2 \in s_{j_2}, \ldots, t_m \in s_{j_m}\\)

+# Clustering

+## definitoin
+The assignment of examples into groups which have similar key attributes.

+## uses
+- classification.
+Why unsupervised? labels are generated only from data.
+- summarize or compress large datasets.
+- branch-and-cut

+## terminology
+prototype: a data object representing the other objects in the cluster.

+partitional: a partitioning of elements into distinct and non-overlapping clusters.<br>
+hierarchical: a sequence of partitioning clusterings, resulting nested clusters.

+fuzzy: each object belongs to each cluster with a membership weight

+well-seperated: each membership example is closer to all other cluster members than any out-of-cluster examples.

+prototype-based: each membership example is closer to the cluster prototype than any other prototypes.<br>
+graph-based: clusters are defined by connected component. <br>
+density-based: A cluster is an dense area isolated areas with low density.
+Not complete. <br>

+## K-means
+find K (a user-speicified number) clusters represented by centroids.
+Prototype-based, partitional.

+### pseudo code
+Select K points as the initial centroids<br>
+repeat<br>
+    Form K clusters by assignint points to the closes centroids<br>
+    Recompute the centroids of each cluster<br>
+until<br>

+### find initial centroids
+- farthest point method.
+Advantage: well-seperated.
+Shortcoming: computationally expensive.
+- density-based: choose k moste dense points. no repetition within esp.

+### avoid local minima

+alternate splitting and merging phases until no improvement of SSE.<br>

+repeat:
+    select the cluster with highest $$SSE_{i}$$.<br>
+        split the cluster i by performing basic 2-means clustering.<br>
+    select the cluster with highest SSE.<br>
+        remove the corresponding centroid.<br>
+    K-means<br>
+until $$SSE_{total}$$ doesn't improve.

+### choose k
+start with a low k<br>
+K-means<br>
+avoid local minina<br>
+measure $$SSE_{total}$$<br>
+repeat<br>
+    k+1<br>
+    K-means<br>
+    avoid local minina<br>
+    measure $$SSE_{total}$$<br>
+until $$SSE_{total}$$ doesn't improve<br>

+### Cons
+- 贵, 高维：无
+- 噪声：susceptible to noise.
+- 超参：senstive to K.

+## Agglomerative Hierachical
+MIN: senstive to noise.
+MAX: less susceptible to noise; break down large clusters, biased towards globular clusters.
+Group Average: less susceptible to noise; biased towards globular clusters.
+Centroids: computationally sufficient; inversions

+## Issues
+1. merging decisions are final.
+How to deal with it?
+Use K-means to create many small clusters first and then apply hierachical clustering.
+2. Variable cluster sizes.
+Weighted example points. provides each cluster with equal influence.

+### Pros
+- produce quality clusters.
+### Cons
+- 贵, 高维：Expensive.
+Not good with document data.
+- 噪声：无
+- 超参：无

+## DBSCAN
+Core points: Within a given neighhorhood arount the point as determined by *Eps*, the number of points exceeds *Minpts*. <br>
+Border points: Not a core points but falls within the neighborhood around the core point. <br>
+Noise points: Neither. <br>

+### Pros
+- resistant to outlying noise
+- handles clusters of arbitrary shape

+### Cons
+- 贵, 高维：Expensive.
+Not good with document data.
+- 噪声：susceptible to imbedded noise.
+- 超参：senstive to minpts.

+## Cluster Evaluation

+cohesion: how closly objects in a cluster are.<br>
+seperation: how distint a cluster is from other clusters.<br>
+cophenetic distance: the proximity at which the algorithm puts two object in the same cluster for the first time.<br>
+cophenetic correlation: the correlation between the entries of the cophenetic matrix and the original disimilarity matrix.